 As shown below, go into the Advanced Settings -> Adjust Coordinates.

 You can now enter the coordinates of the known point that the base station is setup on.
 Click OK and you are ready to continue you flight preparation.

-For other models of base station please refer to the manufactures instruction manual on how to enter or adjust the coordinate of the base station.
+For other models of base station, please refer to the manufacturer's instruction manual on how to enter or adjust the coordinates of the base station.